necavit/web/blog.davidmr.es/articles/volley-first-steps.md

 git clone https://android.googlesource.com/platform/frameworks/volley .
 ```

 Do not forget that `.` at the end!
-It will download the last stable release of the library on the current directory.
+It will download the last stable release of the library on the *current directory*.
 Next, we have to import it into our app project.

 #### Importing Volley ####